Humanitarian League

-The Humanitarian League was a British radical advocacy organisation based in London that operated from 1891 to 1919.
-Founded by Henry S. Salt with Edward Maitland, Ernest Bell, Howard Williams, Kenneth Romanes and Alice Lewis, it promoted a general principle of humaneness, opposing avoidable suffering to any sentient being, and pursued reforms across both human and animal concerns.
+The Humanitarian League was a British humanitarian organisation based in London from 1891 to 1919.
+Founded by Henry S. Salt with Edward Maitland, Ernest Bell, Howard Williams, Kenneth Romanes and Alice Lewis, it opposed avoidable suffering inflicted on sentient beings and applied this principle to human and animal welfare.

-The League campaigned against capital and corporal punishment, hunting for sport and vivisection, compulsory vaccination, and for changes in criminal law and prison practices.
-It disseminated its views through its journals Humanity (1895–1902), The Humanitarian (1902–1919) and The Humane Review (1900–1910), as well as books, pamphlets and public meetings.
-Membership and activity declined during the First World War, and the organisation dissolved in 1919.
-Former members subsequently helped to found the League for the Prohibition of Cruel Sports (now the League Against Cruel Sports).
+The League campaigned against capital and corporal punishment, hunting for sport, vivisection and compulsory vaccination, and supported changes to criminal law and prison practices.
+It published the journals Humanity (1895–1902), The Humanitarian (1902–1919) and The Humane Review (1900–1910), as well as books and pamphlets.
+Its membership and activity declined during the First World War, and the organisation dissolved in 1919.
+Former members later helped to found the League for the Prohibition of Cruel Sports, now the League Against Cruel Sports.

 History

 Background

 In The Ethics of Diet (1883), a history of vegetarianism, Howard Williams proposed the creation of a humane society with a broader scope than any that existed at the time.
-This idea was later developed by Henry S. Salt in an 1889 article on humanitarianism published in the Westminster Review, where he argued for a consistent principle of humaneness applied to all sentient beings.
+Henry S. Salt developed a similar idea in an 1889 article on humanitarianism in The Westminster Review, where he argued for a consistent principle of humaneness applied to all sentient beings.

 Formation

-In 1891, Henry S. Salt founded the Humanitarian League, also serving as its general secretary and editor of its publications.
+Salt founded the Humanitarian League in 1891 and served as its general secretary and editor of its publications.
 Other founding members included Edward Maitland, Ernest Bell (chairman of committee and treasurer), Howard Williams, Kenneth Romanes and Alice Lewis (treasurer).
 Its inaugural meeting was held at Lewis's house, 14 Park Square, London, and she remained treasurer throughout the League's existence.
 Many of the founders were also members of the Shelley Society.

-The provisional committee of the League in April 1891 consisted of William E. A. Axon, R. H. Jude, Alice Lewis, Edward Maitland, R. E. O'Callaghan, Rev. G. J. Ouseley, Kenneth Romanes, Howard Williams and Salt.
+The provisional committee in April 1891 consisted of William E. A. Axon, R. H. Jude, Alice Lewis, Edward Maitland, R. E. O'Callaghan, Rev. G. J. Ouseley, Kenneth Romanes, Howard Williams and Salt.

 Aims and principles

-The League's guiding principle was that it is iniquitous to inflict avoidable suffering on any sentient being.
+The League's guiding principle was that it was iniquitous to inflict avoidable suffering on any sentient being.
 Its manifesto declared:

 The Humanitarian League has been established on the basis of an intelligible and consistent principle of humaneness – that it is iniquitous to inflict suffering, directly or indirectly, on any sentient being, except when self-defence or absolute necessity can justly be pleaded.

-The League opposed corporal and capital punishment, hunting for sport, vivisection, and compulsory vaccination.
+The League opposed corporal and capital punishment, hunting for sport, vivisection and compulsory vaccination.
 Many members were vegetarians, and the League aimed to reduce animal suffering.

 Organisation and activities

-Office and publications
+Headquarters

-In 1895 the League opened an office in Great Queen Street, London, and launched its journal, Humanity (later The Humanitarian).
-That year it also held the first National Humanitarian Conference, with lectures covering diverse perspectives.
-From 1897 its headquarters on Chancery Lane actively engaged with the press and organised public debates.
+The League originally operated out of Salt's rooms in Gloucester Road, London.
+In 1895 the League opened an office at 79 Great Queen Street.
+From 1897, it was headquartered at Chancery Lane.